ddnexus/pagy/docs/extras/support.md

 ### Auto-incremental

-Automatic incremental pagination (sometimes referred as infinite-scroll pagination) is a UI-less pagination that loads the next page at the end of the listing with an AJAX call.
+Automatic incremental pagination (sometimes improperly called "infinite-scroll" pagination) is a UI-less pagination that loads the next page at the end of the listing with an AJAX call.

-We can implement it by using the same [Incremental example](#navlessincremental) above with just a couple of changes:
+We can implement it by using the same [Incremental](#navlessincremental) example above with just a couple of changes:

-1. Hide the link in `_next_link.html.erb` by adding a style attribute:
+**1**.
+Hide the link in `_next_link.html.erb` by adding a style attribute:

 ```erb
 <%== pagy_next_link(@pagy, 'More...', 'id="next_link" style="display: none;"') %>
 ```

-2. Add a javascript that will click the link when the listing-bottom appear in the viewport on load/resize/scroll.
+**2**.
+Add a javascript that will click the link when the listing-bottom appears in the viewport on load/resize/scroll.
 It will keep the page filled with results, one page at a time:

 ```js
 var loadNextPage = function(){